+Other notes

-Now known as the Competition and Consumer Act 2010 (Cwlth).
+1 Now known as the Competition and Consumer Act 2010 (Cwlth).
 The short title was changed by the Trade Practices Amendment (Australian Consumer Law) Act (No. 2) 2010 Sch.
 5 cl.
 2 (Cwlth).

-3 Under the Financial Legislation Amendment and Repeal Act 2006 Sch.
+2 Under the Financial Legislation Amendment and Repeal Act 2006 Sch.
 2 cl.
 13 a reference to the Consolidated Fund may, where the context so requires, be read as if it had been amended to be a reference to the Consolidated Account.
 This reference was changed under the Reprints Act 1984 s.
 7(5)(a).